Month 2, Day 12, Friday 8:00 p.m.

 In a few months, when he had built up more strength and his health had stabilized along with his sleep schedule, Gera would allow him to start basic magical exercises as well.

 As the last of the sand fell into the base of the hourglass, Miles opened his eyes, looking straight at her as if he’d known she was there all along.
 Her heart ached with happiness to see the peaceful, confident expression on his face.
-His eyes, which no longer gave off the sense that her child was slowly dying inside, focused on her without trouble, and he did not sway with fatigue.
+His eyes, which no longer radiated the melancholic greyness of a child slowly fading into shadow and nothingness, focused on her without trouble, and he did not sway with fatigue.
 He hadn’t had any episodes of extreme emotion since the day after the Raven Queen granted her boon, when he had woken in the morning and started laughing aloud, then quickly devolved into sobbing from sheer relief.

 Gera smiled at her son.
 “Are you ready for sleep?
 The sorcerers are on their way.”